…when I was given a small toy guitar as a present.

 My professional career in the U.S. has been wonderful.
 My very first accompanist job was with ballet legend Martha Mahr, and I’m grateful that in those six years I met so many people in the ballet world I’ve subsequently worked with and who today are very special to me.
 After Martha’s passing I began working at the New World School of the Arts, which gave me an opportunity to accompany modern and contemporary dance classes, and thus the chance to expand my musical creativity and enjoy even more that spectacular combination of music and movement.

-The past 10 years have been filled with joys and challenges, playing for a number of amazing schools, teachers, and dancers with different methods and approaches to dance and accompaniment… an incredible year at the Boston Ballet… master classes for renowned institutions such as the Hubbard Street Dance Chicago, the American Ballet Theatre, and the Julliard School… my own online ballet accompaniment course through La Sociedad Liszt-Kodaly in Spain… nine ballet class CDs that sell worldwide… and of course my current job at the Arts Ballet Theatre with the amazing Vladimir Issaev who has been such an inspiring Grand Maestro… there is so much more to this very beautiful and fulfilling journey I’m on, I can’t wait to see where else it leads me, and I can’t wait to share it with you!
+The past 20 years have been filled with joys and challenges, playing for a number of amazing schools, teachers, and dancers with different methods and approaches to dance and accompaniment… an incredible year at the Boston Ballet… master classes for renowned institutions such as the Hubbard Street Dance Chicago, the American Ballet Theatre, and the Julliard School… my own online ballet accompaniment course through La Sociedad Liszt-Kodaly in Spain… 10 ballet class CDs that sell and stream worldwide… and of course my current job at the Arts Ballet Theatre with the amazing Vladimir Issaev who has been such an inspiring Grand Maestro… there is so much more to this very beautiful and fulfilling journey I’m on, I can’t wait to see where else it leads me, and I can’t wait to share it with you!

 Notes From A Friend